-A series of health information videos in New Zealand Sign Language has been released to enable the Deaf community to access important health information.
+A series of health information videos in New Zealand Sign Language now enables the Deaf community to access important health information.

 This is the first time common health conditions have been explained in detail in New Zealand Sign Language (NZSL).